 Dependents Education Assistance Program

 The Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
-If you are a spouse, you may take a correspondence course.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.

 Marine GySgt John D. Fry Scholarship Program

-The Fry Scholarship is an amendment to the Post-9/11 GI Bill that makes education benefits available to the surviving spouses and children of service members who die in the line of duty after Sept.
+The Fry Scholarship is an a program similar to the Post-9/11 GI Bill that makes education benefits available to the surviving spouses and children of service members who die in the line of duty after Sept.
 10, 2001.
 Like Post-9/11 veterans, eligible surviving spouses and children attending school may receive full tuition coverage at state-operated colleges and universities, plus a monthly living stipend and book allowance under this program.

 Surviving spouses can use the Fry Scholarship for 15 years from the anniversary of the service member's death or until they remarry.
 Eligible children can use the Fry Scholarship between the ages of 18 and 33.
 Children under age 18 cannot use this benefit even if they have completed high school.
 The child's marital status does not affect eligibility for the Fry Scholarship.